arashnm80/arashnm80.github.io/handbook/passion.md

 > i have to choose what do i want

 although some passions are involuntarily written into our source codes (by nature or nurture), we can choose or should choose some others. e.g. passion for sports and need to be the 1st in the world might be hardcore of our personality but the ability to choose what sport can be in our hand for the most part.

+### fear
+> am i running from sth out of fear or am i running for sth out of passion.